Stern04/MADS_Capstone/ReadMe.md

-# Using Pytorch CNNs to Detect Pedestrians in Autonomous Vehicle Data
+# Using Pytorch CNNs to Detect Pedestrians in Autonomous Vehicle Data aka *Torch Traffic*
 This repository focuses on data originally shared from the 2019 Kaggle Competition hosted by Lyft "3D Object Detection for Autonomous Vehicles" which can be found at https://www.kaggle.com/competitions/3d-object-detection-for-autonomous-vehicles/overview.
-This project showcases a Pytorch implementation of Image Classification and Object Detection.
+This project showcases a Pytorch implementation of Image Classification and Object Detection that leverages the specific Lyft SDK https://github.com/lyft/nuscenes-devkit.

 ![Alt text](blog_images/neuscenes.PNG)

 ## The Goal:

 The goal of this repository is related but different to the goal set by the original Kaggle Competition.
-This involved heavy use of lidar data in conjuction with imagery data.
+The competition involved heavy use of lidar data in conjuction with imagery data.
 This project, instead, soley focuses on using the image data for imagery based work.

 In particular, the goal of this repository is to take the few hundred thousand images provided by Lyft and use them as an introductory to applications of CNN models for Image Classification and Object Detection.
 I thought it would be interesting and realistic to use the image data from Lyft as it was collected in a real world scenario which means it comes with the nuances and challenges that a Data Scientist would face in real world applications.
 Specifically, I decided that I would take the initial approach of binary classification to make the project scope more manageable, and this resulted in a focus on identifying the Pedestrian category/class.

 While this goes beyond some of the most basic Image Classification exercises one might find with common datasets like MNIST or CIFAR, it is still designed as an entry point to using CNNs on image data as well as common image preprocessing techniques.
 In it's initial phase (Dec 2023), the project will focus more on the application, data manipulation and model inference results rather than focusing on theory or experimenting with and across CNN architectures.

 #### The initial phase yielded many interesting patterns and required domain specific knowledge in order to transform the raw dataset into something meaningful.
-A few of these were captured in visualizations below:
+A few of these elements were captured in visualizations below:
-- The pie shows one of the top performing Resnet50 model's most common error based on object category
+- The pie chart shows one of the top performing Resnet50 model's most common false positive errors based on object category
 - The coordinate transformation diagram (credit to University College London https://github.com/UCL/MPHY0026/blob/master/doc/calibration/camera_calibration.rst) depicts some of the complex matrix transformations that are required to translate between World Space (default) and Image Space
 - The heatmap shows the full image space of a given image in our dataset denoted by the x and y axis.
 The red shading indicates the frequency of occurences of our positive category (Pedestrian) in that location of the image.
 Almost all occur across the x axis but in a narrow region of the y axis.